 All iterator components are limited to a maximum 5000 iterations.

 Name = string

 A human-readable name for the component.

 Concurrency = drop-down

-- Sequential: Iterations are done in sequence, waiting for each to complete before starting the next.
+- Sequential: Iterations run in sequence, waiting for each to complete before starting the next.
 This is the default setting.

-Note: The maximum concurrency is limited by the number of available threads (2x the number of processors on the cloud instance).
+The maximum concurrency is limited by the number of available threads (2x the number of processors on your cloud instance).

 Variable to Iterate = drop-down

 Choose an existing variable to iterate.
-Only numeric variable type are available.
+Only numeric variables are available.